 It’s tough enough to eat healthy, but eating healthy on a budget is near impossible, right?
-Or wrong?

-1. Eat organic (most of the time).
+1. Go for organic (most of the time)

 It’s nice to buy all organic, but if you’re watching your paycheck, pick your poison.
 The most simple way to do this is to check the Environmental Working Group's Dirty Dozen and Clean 15.
 These lists break down which foods are the most important to buy organic (most laden with pesticides) and which are likely to be “cleaner” even if not organic.

 Another way to eat organic is to shop at farmer’s markets and get chatty with your farmers.
 Many farms are actually organic even if they don’t (or can’t) claim it.
-This is because it is expensive to be certified organic.
+This is because it's expensive to be certified organic.
 Talk with those farmer friends and you may come to learn the berries that are less expensive than at the grocery store are actually from “cleaner” farms.

 While you’re shopping, buy them in bulk and freeze them yourself.
 Another bonus, your local farmer's market is a great way to be involved in your community and you’ll probably find that you look forward to going.
 It’s part of my Saturday morning routine.

-2. Prepare like an Olympian.
+2. Prepare like an Olympian